maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/product-catalog.md

 }
 ```

-To create a coupon, see [this help article](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzMDI-create-coupon).
+To create a coupon [via the API](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzMDI-create-coupon).

-To use a coupon when creating a new subscription, please see [this help article](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzODg-create-subscription#with-coupons).
+To use a coupon when creating a new subscription [via the API](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzODg-create-subscription#with-coupons).

 ### Adjustments